mauricemanktelow/Prep4Translit/README.md

 It is recommended that the unique style to be added to the text for transliteration should be 1 or2 points larger than the original and coloured red.
 (It can subsequently be changed once checking is complete.)

 The program provides an option to apply unique characters surrounding the transliterated text (these are called delimiters).
 It is recommended that characters such as {} be used.
 They can subsequently be easily removed using find/replace within Microsoft Word.

+If, in use, the success rate is significantly less than that with any particular text please contact support by opening an [issue](https://github.com/mauricemanktelow/Prep4Translit/issues).

 ## Computer Requirements